bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_output.rst

 The OT block prints information about the orbital transform solver.
-This again, reiterates the options set in the input file.
+This again, reports the options set in the input file.

-The SCF steps are then printed as they are calculated, listing the Step number, Method, run Time, Convergence, Total Energy and the Change (in energy from the last step).
+The SCF steps are then printed as they are calculated, listing the Step number, Method, run Time, Convergence, Total Energy and the Change in energy from the last step.
 The first step will usually take longer as there are set up overheads.

 In an ideal calculation the Total Energy should decrease with each step